apache/asterixdb/asterix-doc/src/site/markdown/AccessingExternalDataInAsterixDB.md

 In your web-browser, navigate to 127.0.0.1 and paste the above to the query text box.
 Finally hit 'Execute'.

-Next we move over to the the section [#Writing_queries_against_an_External_Dataset Writing Queries against an External Dataset] and try a sample query against the external dataset.
+Next we move over to the the section [Writing Queries against an External Dataset](#Writing_Queries_against_an_External_Dataset) and try a sample query against the external dataset.

 #### 2) Data file resides on an HDFS instance ####
 Pre-requisite: It is required that the Namenode and atleast one of the HDFS Datanodes are reachable from the hosts that form the ASTERIX cluster.
 ASTERIX provides a built-in adapter for data residing on HDFS.
 The HDFS adapter is referred (in AQL) by its alias - 'hdfs'.
 We create an external dataset named Lineitem and associate the HDFS adapter with it.